 Best Board Game for Preschooler and Parents

 Included in the bundle is a straightforward rule book.
-The illustrations are stunning and soothing, but perhaps some boys may dub it as too girly.
+The illustrations are stunning and soothing, but some boys may dub it as too girly.

 Product Specs